Kin175/Data-Projects-TripleTen/SuperStore/README.md

 * **DATA ANALYSIS AND VISUALIZATION:** Various chart types were used to visualize the data, including bar charts, scatter plots, and maps.
 Interactive filters and dashboards were created to allow for dynamic exploration of the data.
 * **INSIGHT GENERATION AND STORYTELLING:** Key findings were identified and presented in a clear and concise manner through data visualizations and accompanying narratives.

-**Fill in the following sections with details specific to your project**

 #### Data

 * **DESCRIPTION:** The Superstore dataset includes information on sales orders, products, customers, and returns.